Heidi Health's move into evidence-based decision support confirms what many have suspected: no incumbent medical software vendor is safe.

 Heidi is moving fast to leverage a user base that is rapidly beginning to trust its application as much as any of their core clinical software.

 “We know that evidence underpins every decision that you make and every question that you ask.
-So being able to surface trusted evidence, bias free environment, in that consult environment, we think is going to be really valuable in supporting decision, supporting clinicians make the best decision,” he said while emphasising that everything the company is building is built for productivity support of a provider, not replacement.
+So being able to surface trusted evidence in bias free environment, in that consult environment, we think is going to be really valuable insupporting clinicians make the best decisions,” he said.

 The threat to the big incumbents

-Our major software platform incumbents, most of which already have Heidi as an integration, have to be asking themselves, at what point does the utility of what Heidi is building out and integrating to my old provider software platform become more attractive to my provider client than my original core offering?
+Our major software platform incumbents, most of which already have Heidi as an integration, have to be asking themselves, at what point does the utility of what Heidi is building out and integrating into my platform become more attractive than my core offering?

-The strategic peril for many incumbents, even those with until now seemingly impenetrable moats made up of complex safety protocols, UI, market share and functionality, such as Best Practice and Hotdoc, is that what Heidi is clearly aiming to build here is a deep vertically integrated AI clinical platform, with the new medical platform provider super glue: AI driven provider intelligence and trust.
+The strategic peril for many incumbents, even those with until now seemingly impenetrable moats made up of complex safety protocols, UI, market share and functionality, such as Best Practice and Hotdoc, is that Heidi is now building a deep vertically integrated AI clinical platform, using the new medical platform provider super glue: AI driven provider intelligence and trust.

 There’s a long way to go sure, as systems like Best Practice and even the big enterprise EMRs like EPIC have decades of coding that incorporate complex regulation and compliance for providers.

-But here’s a few big problems for incumbents.
+But there are a few big problems emerging for incumbents.

 Heidi doesn’t have to do everything in one go.